mkh-dev/ai-text-summarizer/README.md

 - Explore real-world APIs with Postman, including the Hugging Face Inference API for summarizing text with AI
 - Use Postman to generate code and integrate APIs into an application

+## Tech Stack

+These are the tools and technologies that we’ll be using to build our app!

+**API platform:**
+- Postman

+**Code Editor/Deployment tool:**
+- Replit

+**Back end:**
+- Node.js
+- Express
+- Hugging Face Inference API

+**Front end:**
+- HTML
+- CSS
+- JavaScript

-## Structure of the app
+## Structure of the App

 Our app will have a client side (website), server side, and external API integration to Hugging Face.

 ![course thumbnail](https://content.pstmn.io/3c537b22-4dbc-4fff-9e72-5a5c77050b66/aW1hZ2UgKDQyKS5wbmc=)

 ## Project Link